About

 IMPROBABLE

-Recent productions include: The Hours, Metropolitan Opera House; My Neighbour Totoro, Royal Shakespeare Company, Nippon TV presented at Barbican (winner five What's On Stage Awards including Best Director for McDermott); Perfect Show For Rachel, created by Zoo Co at Barbican; An Improbable Musical, co-produced with Royal & Derngate, Northampton; Tao Of Glass, commissioned with Manchester International Festival, Perth Festival, Ruhrfestspiele Recklinghausen, Hong Kong New Vision Arts Festival and Carolina Performing Arts – University of North Carolina at Chapel Hill in association with Naomi Milgrom AO.
+Other recent on-stage collaborations and projects have included: The Hours, Metropolitan Opera; Perfect Show for Rachel created by Zoo Co at Barbican (winner Off West End Award, Access); An Improbable Musical, Royal & Derngate, Northampton; Tao of Glass, with Factory International, Perth Festival, Ruhrfestspiele Recklinghausen, Hong Kong New Vision Arts Festival and Carolina Performing Arts – University of North Carolina at Chapel Hill in association with Naomi Milgrom AO and Akhnaten (Olivier Award-winner for Best Opera Production, GrammyR Award for Best Opera Recording), English National Opera.
+We were awarded Producer of the Year at The Stage Awards in 2023.

 NIPPON TV